About

 THE TIMES, REBECCA FRANKS

-As a former member of the BBC New Generation Artist Scheme, Elisabeth continues to appear regularly with solo, chamber and concerto engagements across the UK.
-In 2021 she made her debut at the BBC Proms, performing Mozart’s Piano Concerto No.23 with the BBC Philharmonic Orchestra.
+Elisabeth is a former BBC New Generation Artist and in 2021 she made her debut at the BBC Proms, performing Mozart’s Piano Concerto No.23 with the BBC Philharmonic Orchestra.
 In a new partnership between this scheme and The Hallé, she was awarded the Terence Judd-Hallé Award, given to an NGA graduate considered to be on the cusp of a major international career.

-During the 2022/23 season, Elisabeth was Artist in Residence at Edesche Concertzaal, performing both solo and chamber concerts.
-Elisabeth also collaborates with the composer Max Richter, and has appeared in his Reflektor Festival at the Elbphilharmonie Hamburg.
+Elisabeth was Artist-in-Residence at Edesche Concertzaal in the 2022/23 season, performing both solo and chamber concerts.
+She collaborates with the composer Max Richter and has appeared in his Reflektor Festival at the Elbphilharmonie Hamburg.
 Elisabeth’s most recent recording, of the Bacewicz Double Concerto with Finnish Radio Symphony/Nicholas Collon and Peter Jablonski, was awarded 5* and Concerto of the Month by BBC Music Magazine.